 From director Jon Favreau who now helms the new Lion King remake, his rendition of the lush jungle populated by Mowgli, Baloo and many more is decidedly gorgeous.
 The voice cast across the board is also stacked from Bill Murray and Christopher Walken to Lupita Nyong’o and Idris Elba.

 While visually striking and boasting lots of talent, where this one doesn’t quite land is creating any level of emotion or investment.
-Beautiful as the world is, it still feels flat and vacant of real stakes or human interest.
+Beautiful as the world is, it still feels flat and vacant of real stakes or human interest (the performance from the young actor playing Mowgli certainly doesn’t help).
 And I’m still haunted by a life-like orangutan with the voice of Christopher Walken belting a jazz tune.

 5. ‘101 Dalmatians’